indirect/rails-footnotes/README.markdown

     git checkout v3.0
     rm -rf ./.git

-Remember that in Rails 1.x, the after_filters appear first than before_filter in the Filters tab.
+Remember that in Rails 1.x, after filters appear first than before filters in the Filters tab.

 Original Author
 ===============